ckumuran/WALL-E/README.md

 `chesskidsdotcom` is a chess engine written from scratch in C++17.

-The name comes from the website I used to play chess on growing up, so I kept it instead of giving it some serious engine name.
+The name comes from the website I used to play chess on growing up.

-The project started because I wanted to understand how chess engines actually work internally.

-Turns out chess engines and game engines in general are mostly:
-- optimization
-- recursion
-- debugging
-- move generation
-- performance engineering

 ---

-# What it does?
+# Features

 The engine can:
 - understand chess positions
 - generate legal moves
-- search future positions
+- search for future positions
 - evaluate positions
-- communicates with external chess GUIs.
+- communicate with external chess GUIs.

 ---